-1. Apply in writing to the Dental Hygiene program director at least one semester before the requested readmission date for permission to repeat in which

-- a grade below "C" was awarded. - 2.
+- 1. Apply in writing to the Dental Hygiene program director at least one semester before the requested readmission date for permission to repeat in which a grade below "C" was awarded. - 2.
 Have at least a 2.0 cumulative GPA at the time of application for readmission. - 3.
-Interview with dental hygiene faculty to discuss the following subjects: - (a) personal and professional factors which may have an influence on the students successful completion of the program; - (b) academic or professional activities in which student may have engaged since interruption of program studies. - (c) A student receiving a final grade lower than "C" in any course in the dental hygiene sequence will be ineligible to continue in the program.
+Interview with dental hygiene faculty to discuss the following subjects: - (a) personal and professional factors which may have an influence on the students successful completion of the program; - (b) academic or professional activities in which student may have engaged since interruption of program studies.

 Readmission to the Dental Hygiene program is contingent upon the availability of a clinical slot in the desired class.
 Students readmitted to the program are responsible for any and all program requirements revisions made during their absence.
+If a student is unsuccessful and returns to the program, no clinical requirements will be carried over from previous clinical sessions.
+If the student is unsuccessful after two attempts, the student will no longer be eligible for readmission to the program.
 Notification of readmissions to the program will be made three to four weeks prior to the readmissions date.